Numerical Investigation of Glass-Weave Effects on High-Speed Interconnects in Printed Circuit Board

-X. Tian et al., "Numerical Investigation of Glass-Weave Effects on High-Speed Interconnects in Printed Circuit Board," IEEE International Symposium on Electromagnetic Compatibility, pp. 475-479, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.
+X. Tian et al., "Numerical Investigation of Glass-Weave Effects on High-Speed Interconnects in Printed Circuit Board," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2014, Raleigh, NC), pp. 475-479, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.

 2014 IEEE International Symposium on Electromagnetic Compatibility (2014: Aug.
 4-8, Raleigh, NC)